Grand Indonesia Shopping Town: Fountain Atrium

 Fountain Atrium is an atrium that features the Dancing Fountain, besides being used for the Dancing Fountain performance, the atrium is also used as a place for exhibitions, events and concerts.

 The atrium was designed to be like Rockefeller Center and New York street.
 Then there is a projector screen used for showing New York pictures and commercials.
 The ceiling art depict buildings on the streets of New York and the Rockefeller Center building, inside there is also an iconic replica statue in the fountain, namely the Prometheus Rockefeller statue in New York.
 Since 2009, the Time Square facade was removed by tenants to fit their shop theme and in 2011, the projector screen was removed for the long LED screen made by Ilumin8 and no longer plays New York pictures.
 In December 2017, a new food court called Foodprint was built on the 2nd floor of the Fountain Atrium, this caused the Atrium to be not as dark as it used to be during the Dancing Fountain performance and it ruins the New York ambience and in 2019, the iconic Prometheus statue was removed for a bigger LED screen display.

+Galeri Indonesia Kaya

+Galeri Indonesia Kaya (GIK; Gallery of the Rich Indonesia) is an art gallery that showcases the opulence of Indonesian culture and biodiversity, which is located at the 8th floor of the West Mall.
+Its renovation in 2022 has transformed GIK into a state of the art digital gallery with large screens that have AR-based interactive games for visitors.
+The screens also have sensors that allow the software to interact with visitors, such as virtually cooking Indonesian traditional cuisines, flying over Indonesia and introducing Indonesian endemic faunas.
+It has an auditorium with 150 seats for drama performances and other purposes.